Our vision is to provide the best heart care in the country. As a recognized leader in cardiac care, St. Anthony’s strives to reach this goal by:

-- providing a heart failure program which has been proven to make patients feel better and experience fewer related symptoms.
+- providing a heart failure clinic which has been proven to make patients feel better and experience fewer related symptoms.

 - having an electrophysiology lab that was the first in the Midwest to have a three-dimensional heart mapping system system, which enables doctors to build a model of each patient’s heart prior to surgery.

 - performing catheterizations through the wrist, which when compared to catheterizations through the groin, eliminates the risk of internal bleeding, makes patients more comfortable because they can sit up, walk and eat immediately after the procedure and can allow them to go home the same day.